ARCHIVE

 Abstract

-Anglo Belgian Corporation (ABC) has over 100 years of experience in the construction of internal combustion engines.
-ABC was founded in 1912 with the leading principle of constructing strong and reliable engines.
-In marine applications, diesel or HFO has been the base fuel for the engine for many years.
-The last years, due to emission legislations and the belief of our customers in green maritime solutions, people start looking to new concepts.
-Optimizing the standard engine on diesel is one option, but fuel diversity (natural gas, methanol, …) is an alternative way that has become more and more attractive.
-As ABC has a long experience with dual fuel engines on land based application, it is ideal to expand the dual fuel engines to maritime applications.
+Anglo Belgian Corporation (ABC) has over 100 years of experience in building internal combustion engines.
+ABC was founded in 1912 with the motto to build the strongest and most reliable engines.
+For many years, diesel or heavy fuel oil was used as the basic fuel for ships.
+In recent years, due to emission laws and our customers’ belief in green ship solutions, people have been looking for new concepts.
+Optimizing the standard diesel engine is one option, but fuel diversity (natural gas, methanol, …) is an alternative route that has become increasingly attractive.
+Since ABC has many years of experience with dual-fuel engines for land-based applications, it is ideal to extend the dual-fuel engines to marine applications.

-ABC started with a dedicated team to develop a dual fuel engine for maritime applications and focused on a specific concept which makes it possible to have load response times even shorter than a pure diesel engine.
-Other topics where the decrease in pilot fuel quantity, obtaining the class approval and working on a safety concept.
-This made the new developed dual fuel engine available for the marine market.
+ABC started with a specialized team to develop a dual-fuel engine for marine applications and focused on a specific concept that allows to achieve shorter response times than a pure diesel engine.
+Other topics included reducing the amount of ignition oil, obtaining class approval and developing a safety concept.
+This has made the newly developed dual-fuel engine available for the marine market.

-The very good load impact response time of the engine together with the reliability and robustness has lead to the first project where two 12DZD-engines are installed on board of the roro ferry of TESO, the Texelstroom.
-The Texelstroom is a hybrid ferry with solar panels and two dual fuel engines fuelled with CNG as a clean fuel.
-The dual fuel engines are installed as a generator set and are used as hybrid propulsion together with a large battery pack that helps during big load demands to reduce the exhaust emissions.
+The very good ignition response time of the engine together with the reliability and robustness have led to the first project in which two 12DZD engines were installed on board a ro-ro ferry from TESO, the Texelstroom.
+The Texelstroom is a hybrid ferry with solar panels and two dual-fuel engines powered by compressed natural gas as a clean fuel.
+The dual-fuel engines are installed as a generator set and used together with a large battery pack – which helps to reduce exhaust emissions during high peaks – as a hybrid propulsion system.

-Also DEME had interest in the ABC dual fuel engine concept and made an agreement to build a green dredging vessel.
-For this, ABC has to deliver two 16DZD engines and one 6DZD engine with LNG as clean fuel for respectively the Minerva & the Scheldt River.
-For the Minerva, the ABC-engines have to power as well the propulsion line, as also the dredging pump and the alternator.
-The ABC-engine in the Scheldt River is an auxiliary engine to power an alternator.
+DEME was also interested in ABC’s dual-fuel engine concept and signed an agreement to build a green dredger.
+ABC had to supply two 16DZD engines and one 6DZD engine with liquefied natural gas as clean fuel, for the Minerva and the Scheldt River respectively.
+For the Minerva, the ABC engines had to power the drive train as well as the dredge pump and the AC machine.
+The ABC engine in the Scheldt River is an auxiliary engine to supply the AC machine.

-All these projects require high level control systems, custom made engineering and optimization on fuel consumption and emissions.
-This paper will describe these modifications and it will show the integration of the dual fuel engines in the vessels.
+All of these projects require high-quality control systems, adapted technology and the optimization of fuel consumption and emissions.
+This document describes these modifications and shows the installation of the dual-fuel engines in the ships.

 N. Böckhoff*, D. Mondrzyk, S. Terbeck